Invector vs Invector Plus?

 My new 22" FN-SLP has Invector chokes (not plus).
 I think (not 100% sure) that some of the longer barrel SX-2's may have Invector plus.

 You can still do the extended chokes, where they extend past the end of the barrel, but you have to have the right length for the part 'inside the barrel'.

 Hope that helps!

 So I am looking for chokes and am buying the hype on Briley.
 What is the difference between Invector and Invector plus?
 I like the Briley extended IP chokes but before I pull the trigger I want to make sure they will fit my SLP and my SX2.

 Invector choke tubes are the older type that Browning used, Invector Plus are the newer type found on current model Brownings and higher end current model Winchesters.
 Invector and Invecter Plus tubes are not interchangeable as the Plus tubes are use on barrrels that have been backbored to get better patterning.

-Four years, eleven months to retirement...but who's counting?
+Four years, seven months to retirement...but who's counting?